 Restorative dental procedures consist of the diagnosis, treatment and prevention of diseases that affect your mouth.
 Our Vancouver, WA dentists specialize in restoring smiles.
 Dr. Daniel Wilson specializes in dental implant restorations and surgery.
 IV sedation dentist, Dr. Rick Furman specializes in restorative dental procedures.

-Restorative dentistry consist of the diagnosis, treatment and prevention of diseases that affect your mouth.
-Teeth that are discolored, stained, chipped, broken, cracked, or missing may need to be restored.
+Cascade Dental can restore teeth that are discolored, stained, chipped, broken, cracked, or missing.
 Restoration of your teeth requires the removal of decay and treatment of oral diseases.
 Once the decay is removed your teeth can be restored to previous structure and function.
-Restorative dental procedures put you on the path to better overall health.

 A dental crown is crafted to repair a tooth that is damaged, decayed, or cracked.
 Crown restorations act as a permanent covering that fits over your original tooth.
 Ultimately, a crown restores your tooth to ultimate form and function.
 Materials used to create a dental crown including acrylic resin, porcelain, gold, or a combination of materials.

 Often, a dental implant the best option to replace missing teeth.
 Dental implants restore the form and function of your teeth.
 Even better, dental implants act the same as your natural tooth.
 Implants replace the tooth and root as the implant is fused with your jawbone.

 When teeth are lost, it is important to fill the space with a restoration.
 For one thing, surrounding teeth can drift into the open spaces.
 Tooth movement into open spaces can cause occlusal bite problems.
 Also, opposing teeth can supra erupt into the open spaces.